tensorflow/data-validation/g3doc/api_docs/python/tfdv/validate_statistics.md

 )
 ```

-Validate the input statistics against the provided input schema.
+Validates the input statistics against the provided input schema.

 This method validates the `statistics` against the `schema`.
 If an optional
 `environment` is specified, the `schema` is filtered using the